Mahesh100/Spring-Java-Framwork/README.md

 -If you have many setter methods, then it is convenient to use p-namespace in the XML configuration file.

 ***Ref Attribute***
--Spring Bean Reference ,<ref> Tag in Spring. ...
+- Spring Bean Reference ,<ref> Tag in Spring. ...
 In Spring, beans can "access" to each other by specify the bean references in the same or different bean configuration file.
--
+-In spring we can write multiple configuration xml file.
+Our associated bean may be in same xml or in other xml file.